Roblox/creator-docs/content/en-us/education/resources/intro-to-digital-safety.md

 _"Snarly805 is messaging people about giving out free robux if they go to this website."_

-    - **Specific and Clear** - Mentions a specific user by acocunt name and what they were doing.
+    - **Specific and Clear** - Mentions a specific user by account name and what they were doing.

 ## Reliable Information Online